markh-de/KiVar/README.md

 2. as part of a _Combined Base Choice Expression_.

 Details and examples can be found in the following sections.

+***TODO*** revise next sections, move? rewrite? obsolete? syntax is now covered from inside to outside!

+---

 #### Definition Syntax